Recently, I came to terms with the fact that my baby had made the transition to being a toddler.

 19. They can tell you that they went “potty” or “poo poo.”

-21. If they are holding it they are likely to try and eat it (Or maybe they already have).
+21. If they are holding it, they are likely to try and eat it (or already have).

 22. They’ve become a tiny gymnast.
 My little one loves making bridges and mountains.

 23. There’s been a vocabulary explosion.
 So many words… and they all sound so cute coming from a toddler.

 24. They become bashful when meeting new people and may not say hello… but will almost always wave “bye bye.”

 25. They are on their way to becoming quite the escape artist.
 (Perhaps your little one is attempting to climb out of their crib or playpen or maybe they’ve already mastered that).